Berwick, Victoria: Commerce

+Eden Rise Village is on the corner of Clyde and O'Shea Roads and includes supermarkets, two bottle shops, a and many other specialty shops.
+Parkhill Plaza is situated on the corner of Parkhill Drive and Ernst Wanke Road.

+Clock Tower Mews is located on Bemersyde Drive, adjacent to Kambrya College.
+Alira Village is the "town centre" of the new Alira housing estate, on the corner of Homestead and Centre Roads.

 Transport

 Berwick has a railway station and new bus terminus situated immediately to the south of the station.
 There is also a multi-storey car park for commuters, as much of the old car park was taken to build the new bus interchange.
 The old bus terminus is now car parking at the north of the station.
 Berwick railway station is a zone 2 station, that receives regular electrified metro services connecting the suburb to the Pakenham line's terminus – East Pakenham, and the greater metro network via Caulfield, South Yarra, Richmond, and the City Loop.
 There is one up (set down only) and one down (pick up only) service provided by V/Line directly connecting the suburb to the inner Gippsland terminus of Traralgon.
 Due to a restricted bus infrastructure, Berwick is a fairly car-dependant suburb, with 77.7% of people using a car to travel to work, compared to the Victorian average of 68.3%.
 The Princes Freeway, carrying traffic between Geelong, Melbourne and Gippsland, runs through Berwick with exits at O'Shea Road, Clyde Road and Princes Highway, where the eastern section of the Princes Freeway becomes the Monash Freeway.
 Work began in late 2020 to remove the level crossing on Clyde Road.
 This work was completed and Clyde Road was re-opened to the public with the new underpass on 21 February 2021.
 Berwick still has major road disruptions due to work from Kangan Drive through to the Monash Freeway interchange.